 - Eggs: Use 1 and a half large, room temperature eggs.
 To get half an egg, just whisk a whole egg in a bowl.
 Pour about half the egg into your batter.

 - Pumpkin puree: Use pumpkin puree and not pumpkin pie filling.
 The cans look similar, but they are different.
-Use leftover pumpkin puree to make my viral pumpkin olive oil cake!
+If you have leftover pumpkin puree, you can make my viral pumpkin olive oil cake!

 - Buttermilk: Use room temperature buttermilk.